 There are two main reasons why we end up dreading big events, conferences or business networking.

 It might be because you’re an introverted entrepreneur or because you’re running a dose of Imposter Syndrome (fear of feeling like a fraud) – or a bit of both.

-I’m going to cover Imposter Syndrome tomorrow, in my next article on this.
+I’m going to be publishing a book on overcoming Imposter Syndrome in 2019.
 (Need urgent answers?
 Got Dare To Dream Bigger?
 Check out page 191 in the hardback edition.
 Search for “It’s time to stop feeling like a fraud” if you have the Kindle edition).

 So for now, let’s look at whether or not you’re an introverted entrepreneur and what that means you bring to the party.
 Because yes, you might loathe networking, but you have some hidden talents that extroverted entrepreneurs have to work hard at, but which come naturally to you.